 Traverse rolling Himalayan foothills under snow-capped peaks, past fast-flowing glacial rivers and meander through alpine meadows.
 Bhutan is above all, staggeringly beautiful.
-The local culture and customs revolving around time-old Buddhist beliefs have left many fortified monasteries (or Dzongs), complete with chanting monks.
-Moreover, a highlight is to visit a colourful festival with masked-dancers and a distinct architecture that luckily haven’t embraced modern western monstrosities.
-There is one road that leads from Paro in the west, through the capital Thimphu, the lush valley of Punakha, the glacial valley of Gangtey towards ‘mini Switzerland’ of Bumthang in the east and beyond.
+The local culture and customs revolve around time-old Buddhist beliefs.
+You will explore fortified monasteries (or Dzongs), complete with chanting monks.
+Moreover, a highlight is to visit a colourful festival with masked-dancers.
+Above all, Bhutan has a distinct architecture that luckily hasn’t embraced modern western monstrosities.
+There is one road that leads from Paro in the west.
+This road leads from the capital Thimphu to lush valley of Punakha, onto the glacial valley of Gangtey towards ‘mini Switzerland’ of Bumthang in the east and beyond.

-For those wanting a fantastic luxury holiday to Bhutan, the hotels that are opening are superb.
+For those wanting a fantastic luxury holiday to Bhutan, the hotels that have opened are superb.
 For an indulgent holiday, opt for the top-end Amankora lodges or Uma or Six Senses hotels.
 Alternatively, stay in boutique and characterful hotels and lodges in remote locations.
 Bhutan makes for a magnificent honeymoon, possibly combining Bhutan with the beaches of Thailand.
 Families will love getting off-the-beaten-track on a family adventure to Bhutan.
-For those who want trekking and walking holiday to Bhutan, then we are experts in knowing the best day-walks.
+For those who want a walking holiday to Bhutan, we are experts in knowing the best day-walks.
 These include short day treks or longer multi-day hikes in the mountains.
 Many come for a cultural tour of Bhutan, taking in the views and the remoteness of it all.

 Why Millis Potter?